 ||4 of 26

-Head of Attalus I (269–197 BC), from the Pergamon Acropolis.
+Head of Attalus I, from the Pergamon Acropolis.
 Now in the Pergamon Museum, Berlin.

-The head of white marble, 39.5 cm high, was found in a later defensive wall on the south side of the Pergamon Acropolis.
+The head of white marble, 39.5 cm high, was found during excavations in 1905-1906, in a later defensive wall at the entrance to Room H of the gymnasium on the south side of the upper terrace of the Pergamon Acropolis.

 Attalus I, first king of Pergamon

 One of the first decrees of Attalus I (Ἄτταλος, Attalos, 269-197 BC, ruled 241-197 BC) banned the payment of tributes demanded by the Gauls who in 278 BC had settled in the area of central Anatolia which was to become known as Galatia.
 The Celtic warriors attacked Pergamon, causing severe losses to the Attalus' forces.
 However, the next year he managed to turn the tide against them and their Seleucid allies, and by 227 BC he had totally destroyed the Gallic threat.
 His victories made him a popular hero throughout the Greek world, and Epigonus built a memorial to them in Athens.

 Attalus I became known as Soter (Σωτὴρ, Saviour) and was the first Attalid to take the title king (238 BC).
 On Pergamon's Acropolis he built a gallery for sculptures which included the famous Dying Gaul, a copy of which is in now Rome.
 He also began the building of the Pergamon Library, which was to became the second most important in the ancient world after the Library of Alexandria in Egypt.
 (There were actually two libraries at Alexandria, but that's another story).
 The building of the library was continued in grand style by his son Eumenes II (see the History of Pergamon page).